Smart home security systems: a buyer’s guide

 Automated blinds and smart lighting

 Set up home automation gadgets to mimic your family’s movements throughout the day and night.
 This enhances the protection of plug-in security products.

 This is done by linking Wi-Fi-connected, app-controlled lighting from the likes of Lutron, Innr, Hue or Hey, automated blinds and curtains from brands such as Somfy and Crestron, and interactive audio speakers including Alexa and Sonos.

 ‘As a burglar, which would you prefer – the house with one motion-sensitive spotlight, or the one that looks lived in?’ says Jeroen Dalderop, founder of smart lighting brand Innr.

 How much does home security cost?

-In 2021, for around £250, you can buy a plug-in/Wi-Fi smart security system with camera, hub, alarm and maybe a door or window sensor.
-But if you want to secure an entire house you’ll need multiple sensors and cameras.
-Window/door sensors cost from £30 each, and good cameras from £100.
-Ensure the products are compatible to avoid the need for multiple smart home apps.
+In 2023, For around £250 you can buy a basic system with camera, hub, alarm and maybe a door or window sensor.
+But to secure an entire house you’ll need to budget for multiple sensors, from £20 each, and cameras, from £50.